puru7791/ormae_test/README.md

 ### Now we have to write the kubernetes object notations for openmrs deployments on k8s

-* Firstly we will write deployments, services, and K8s Ingress for our openmrs application
+* Firstly we will write deployments, services, and K8s Ingress resource objects for our openmrs application
-* I used azure storage for storing data and I claimed the bit of storage by writing Persistent VolumeClaim object file
+* I used azure storage for storing data and I claimed the bit of storage by writing Persistent VolumeClaim object file.
-* Now create those obects by using kubernetes imperative commands
+* Now create those obects by using kubernetes imperative commands.

 ```bash
 kubectl apply -f <manifest-file>